sordina/learning-llvm/resources/markdown/Org-Chart.md

 Before you are able to perform your calculations, you will have to decide how you will model your data.
-Construct a Haskell data-type to represent the various types of employees and departments shown in the following diagram:
+Construct a Haskell data-type to represent the various types of employees and departments for an organisation in the style of the following
+diagram:

 <div class="center nopad">![Org Chart](resources/images/dot/01.png)</div>